 Have Cheap Drinks on a Cruise but Don’t Miss Out on the Fun

-Part of the fun of drinking on a cruise is the social element, hanging out the numerous bars, pubs, and clubs.
+Part of the fun of drinking on a cruise is the social element, hanging out at the numerous bars, lounges, and clubs on these awesome ships.
 The nightly parties can be a blast.
-Drunken karaoke sessions can be hilarious.
-Yet some of these cruise tips for cheap drinks may confine you to drinking in your stateroom.
-That’s boring.
-You’re on a cruise – go out and have fun!
+Drunken karaoke sessions are hilarious.
+Late-night clubs can get interesting.

-Even More Ways to Save Before You Cruise
+More Ways to Save Before You Cruise

 Bon voyage!
 We sure hope this post has given you many tips and tricks to save money on drinks during your next cruise.
 But before you go, here are a few more links to our other money-saving cruise articles and to our travel affiliate partners that you may find helpful: